covenant666/AI-Content-Assistant-PRO/README.md

 * [☕ Support via PayPal](https://www.paypal.me/lukas180)

 Found a bug or have an idea for a new feature?
-Feel free to open an [Issue](https://github.com/your-username/covenant666/issues) (don't forget to edit this link!).
+Feel free to open an [Issue](https://github.com/your-username/covenant666/issues)

 ## 📄 License